Choosing a quality service

 Find out more, ask a service about their quality rating.

 Working Towards National Quality Standard - Service provides a safe education and care program, but there are one or more areas identified for improvement.
-If a service is rated ‘Working Towards’ the standard in any of the seven quality areas it will have an overall rating of ‘Working Towards’ even if it is meeting or exceeding in all of the others.
+If a service is rated ‘Working Towards’ the standard in any of the seven quality areas it will have an overall rating of ‘Working Towards’ even if it is meeting or exceeding in any or all of the others.

 Meeting National Quality Standard - Service meets the National Quality Standard.
 Service provides quality education and care in all seven quality areas.
 The NQS sets a high benchmark, an overall rating of ‘Meeting’ is a great achievement.